SigmaHQ/sigma-specification/wip/Sigma_2_0_0.md

 **Attribute:** description

-A short description of the rule and the malicious activity that it can detected (max.
+A short description of the rule and the malicious activity that can be detected (max.
 65,535 characters)

 ### License (optional)